dvgis/threebox-es6/docs/Threebox.md

 ```js
 obj.boundingBox : THREE.Box3Helper
 ```
-This get/set property receives and return a [`THREE.Box3Helper`](https://threejs.org/docs/#api/en/helpers/BoxHelper) which contains the object in it's initial size.
+This get/set property receives and returns a [`THREE.Box3Helper`](https://threejs.org/docs/#api/en/helpers/BoxHelper) which contains the object in it's initial size.
 `boundingBox` represents is visible once the object is on MouseOver (yellow) or Selected (green).

 By Threebox design `.boundingBox` is hidden for [`THREE.Raycaster`](https://threejs.org/docs/#api/en/core/Raycaster) even when it's visible for the camera.